stevebob/gridbugs/src/posts/even-separation-algorithm.md

 }
 </style>

-This post describes an algorithm for evenly spreading out a of sequence items made up of two distinct types of item.
+This post describes an algorithm for evenly spreading out a sequence of items made up of two distinct types of item.
 I came up with it when attempting to draw straight lines on a grid, where lines are represented by discrete steps in one of two directions.
 In order for such a line to appear straight, the steps in one direction should be spread out as much as possible with respect to the steps in the other direction.
-The solution generalizes to any spreading out any sequence made up of two distinct types of item that are repeated a number of times.
+The solution generalizes to spreading out any sequence made up of two distinct types of item that are repeated a number of times.

 ![straight-line-screenshot](images/straight-line-screenshot.png)